Pumpkin Crafts with a Twist

 Start with two pumpkin shapes that are roughly the same size and shape, see the first picture.

-If needed, cut off the stem off the back pumpkin if needed.
+If needed, cut off the stem off the back pumpkin.

 Then paint each layer.
 Paint the front layer orange, and the back layer yellow.
 Let dry.